 Even though many concrete building systems have been around for a long time, consumers may not be aware of them.
 PCA began a targeted promotion of concrete systems for residential applications in the mid-1990s, intended to introduce a new audience of buyers and builders to the wide variety of structural concrete products suitable for building homes.
-Construction of above grade walls for concrete homes increased from about three percent at that time to nearly 11.1 percent in 2008, or about one out of every nine homes built.
+Construction of above grade walls for concrete homes increased from about 3 percent at that time to nearly 9.3 percent in 2012.

 Residential Market Share of Above Grade Concrete Walls

 Sources: NAHB Research Center, ICFA, and PCA Market Research Surveys

 PCA now promotes concrete systems for residential and other low-rise structures.
 Most if not all of the benefits of concrete construction are suitable to both classes of buildings.
 The links below provide detailed descriptions of each wall system and important characteristics of them.

 Autoclaved aerated concrete is made with fine aggregates, cement, and an expansion agent that causes the fresh mixture to rise like bread dough.
 In fact, this type of concrete contains 80 percent air.
 Made in a factory setting, the material is molded and cut into precisely dimensioned units.
 More TH-Homes-Bldgs Sys- AAC